ibm-cloud-docs/apiconnect/tutorials/tut_rate_limit.md

 1. Click the **API Products** link on the toolbar.
 Your Weather Provider API Product is listed!

    ![](./images/apiproducts.png)
 2. Click the link to see details and options.
 You should see two Plans available: the original Default Plan, and your new Demo Plan.
-(If you only see one Plan, return to API Connect and ensure that your Product changes have been saved, staged and published to the Sandbox Catalog.)
+(If you only see one Plan, return to {{site.data.keyword.apiconnect_short}} and ensure that your Product changes have been saved, staged and published to the Sandbox Catalog.)

    ![](./images/plans.png)
 3. Click to **Subscribe** to the Demo Plan, and select the application you just registered.
 Now, your application can call the APIs associated with this Plan, at a rate of up to *one* API call every minute.